Program Assessment

 Specific standards against which programs gauge success in achieving an outcome.
 Benchmarks or standards determine the acceptable level of achievement for each unit outcome/objective.
 Defining acceptability or unacceptability will depend upon the importance of the outcome/objective and type of measure (direct or indirect).

 An analytical approach that allows faculty to identify important components of program curricula, place them in relation to each other in a visual format, and then capture an overarching curricular structure to support cognitive scaffolding for further analysis.
-A curriculum map is a visual tool that can be used to introduce new students and faculty to the program, curriculum discussion, accreditation requirements, and provides an approach to systematically study the curriculum.
-Curriculum mapping is especially helpful in implementing an assessment plan.
+A curriculum map is a visual tool that can be used to introduce new students and faculty to the program, curriculum discussion, and accreditation requirements.
+It provides an approach to systematically study the curriculum and is especially helpful in implementing an assessment plan.

 The following dimensions are areas of university activity within which RIT must be successful in order to realize the vision of the Strategic Plan and the university mission.
 The four dimensions help organize the goals and performance commitments of the plan and emphatically express current university priorities.
 The Dimensions are: